 Once it has been determined that there is a contract, the entity must assess whether the performance obligation has been satisfied by transferring control of the asset to the buyer-lessor at a point in time (i.e. a sale has occurred).
 Similar to evaluating the transfer of control of an asset for a lease, entities should determine whether the ability to direct the use of and the right to substantially all of the remaining benefits from the asset have transferred to the buyer-lessor.
 ASC 842 refers to ASC 606-10-25-30 a through e for a list of indicators that are often present when control has been transferred to the buyer-lessor.

-- The buyer-lessor has an obligation to pay for the asset
+- An obligation to pay for the asset

 It’s important to remember that under ASC 842, both the seller-lessee and buyer-lessor must individually assess whether control of the underlying asset is transferred to the buyer-lessor.
-Although the steps to assess control are identical for both parties, it is possible for each party to reach a different conclusion about the transfer of control and thus the occurrence of a sale.
+Although the steps to assess control are identical for both parties, each party can reach a different conclusion about the transfer of control and thus the occurrence of a sale.
 An example of when this may occur is when parties arrive at different lease classifications due to varying assumptions such as the economic life and fair value of the asset or the discount rate.

 The existence of a leaseback does not alone guarantee the presence of a sale.
 The classification of a lease by both the seller-lessee and buyer-lessor is important in determining whether control has been transferred, and thus whether the transaction is accounted for as a sale-leaseback transaction.
-If the seller-lessee classifies the leaseback as a finance lease or the buyer-lessor classifies the leaseback as a sales-type lease, then control has not been transferred to the buyer-lessor and the transaction should be accounted for as a financing transaction.
-(ASC 842-40-25-2)
+According to ASC 842-40-25-2, if the seller-lessee classifies the leaseback as a finance lease or the buyer-lessor classifies the leaseback as a sales-type lease, then control has not been transferred to the buyer-lessor and the transaction should be accounted for as a financing transaction.